 Front Impact Collisions

-Front impact collisions allow a driver to see the accident as it is about to take place, giving both passengers and the driver time to prepare their body somewhat for the shock of the collision.
+Front-impact collisions allow a driver to see the accident as it is about to take place, giving both passengers and the driver time to prepare their bodies somewhat for the shock of the collision.
 The reaction is to brace the body, which allows you to somewhat absorb the shock from the impact.
-Front impact collisions often include other cars, trees, road obstructions and animals.
+Front-impact collisions often include other cars, trees, road obstructions, and animals.

-Head, neck, back, spine, shoulder and injuries to the legs and knees are the most common injuries experienced in a front impact collision.
-It is always in your best interest to seek help from a medical professional to ensure you did not suffer a concussion, internal injuries, dislocations or any other medical problems.
+Head, neck, back, spine, shoulder, and injuries to the legs and knees are the most common injuries experienced in a front-impact collision.
+It is always in your best interest to seek help from a medical professional to ensure you do not suffer a concussion, internal injuries, dislocations, or any other medical problems.

 Side Impact Collisions

 In a side-impact collision, grave injuries to the head will often occur as the driver’s head will strike something like the door or window.
 The vehicle can be impacted by either the front or back of another vehicle, and it may even be a fixed object.
 Vehicle damage will be severe, and the parties on the impacted side of the automobile will find they have far worse injuries.

 Possessing knowledge will help you learn to avoid accidents while on the road.
 Still, you will only ever be able to control your own car.
 An auto accident can easily happen.
 Depending on your case and the severity of all damages and injuries, there may be complex litigation involved.
 Handling the case on your own will likely result in reduced compensation for injuries and damages.
-At Hunter Law we navigate the complexities, allowing you time to concentrate of a complete and expedient recovery.
+At Hunter Law, we navigate the complexities, allowing you time to concentrate on a complete and expedient recovery.